fwextensions/QuicKey/docs/index.md

 ![Incognito option](img/extensions-entry.png)

-On the next page, click the toggle button next to the *Allow in incognito* option:
+On the next page, scroll down and click the toggle button next to the *Allow in incognito* option:

 ![Incognito option](img/incognito-option.png)